xichengeva/DeepGlycanSite/README.md

 If you want to train one of our models with the data then:
 1. download pdb ids from dataset/
-2. divide them to ligands and proteins, like
+2. divide them to ligands and proteins
 2. unzip the directory and place it into `data` such that you have the path `data/PDBBind_processed`